 Many countries have slapped restrictions on various southern African countries over the past couple of days, including Brazil, Canada, the European Union, Iran, and the US, in response to warnings over the transmissibility of the new variant.

-This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant was thoroughly studied.
+This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant is thoroughly studied.